MicrosoftDocs/microsoft-salescopilot-docs/articles/update-sales-chat-custom-tools.md

 - The version in the store is older than the copied version.
 - The latest source-agent version can't be determined.
 - Sales agent doesn't have an active custom tools & knowledge extension.
-- The extension has no assigned users or security groups.
 - The extension or source-agent information is still loading.

-For an older extension without a recorded source version, the action appears after the current source-agent version is available from the store.
+The **Update from store** action is displayed for all older extensions that don't have a recorded source version.

 ## If the update fails